 Cut the cardboard into two or three pieces that can fit inside your plastic bin and make floors.
 Use your glue gun to arrange as many of the plastic solo cups onto each cardboard piece, fit them into two or three layers that can go into your bin, and have a Christmas ornaments organizer.
 What a hack!

 Store beaded garland in plastic soda or water bottles.
 Don’t worry; they won’t get stuck, and they’ll slide right out when you need them.
 Easy access!
 Just be careful not to stuff too many beads inside one bottle, you need to leave some space to be able to shake the beads out next Christmas.

 Curtail beaded garland tangles with everyday plastic water or soda bottle.
 You might think the beads would get stuck, but they easily slide out when you tip the bottle over.
 Got kids?
 This storage solution doubles as a festive noisemaker.

 3. Use Tissue Paper and Cardboard

 If you have a large collection of Christmas ornaments then keep them intact by wrapping ornaments in tissue paper, then storing them in shallow plastic containers.
 Use cardboard to divide the bin into smaller individual compartments.
 More heavy-duty and adjustable compartments.
 Easy organizing at the end of the holiday season!

 Use tissue paper, cardboard pieces, or felt scraps to protect ornaments from thumps and bumps.

-Bonus Tip: Keep smaller ornaments in clean, empty egg cartons lined with tissue paper.
+Bonus Tip: Keep small ornaments in clean, empty egg cartons lined with tissue paper.

 Save your fast food drink holders when you go through the drive-thru!
 This is brilliant – and cheap!
-Christmas ornament storage idea because the holders are the perfect size for your ornaments.
+Christmas ornament storage idea because the holders are the perfect size for most of your ornaments.